DJ-TAVR/bar-app/back-end/readme.md

     $ python manage.py makemigrations

-    $ python manage.py makemigrations todo_list

     $ python manage.py migrate

     $ python manage.py createsuperuser (follow to step as you will be prompted create an admin account)

+## How to run server
+Run below commands (make sure you at the back-end folder in terminal):
+    $ pipenv shell
     $ python manage.py runserver

 ## Endpoints
 ### note:
-- make sure to include csrftoken in the request's header like so
+- make sure to include csrftoken in the header of fetch request:

     "X-CSRFToken": csrf_token_here

-- make sure to specify in fetch request
+- make sure to specify in the header of fetch request:

     credential: "include"

 ### get csrf token
 127.0.0.1:8000/csrf/

-- Description: this will set cookies contain the csrftoken to user's browser.
+- Description: this will set cookies contain the csrftoken in user's browser.

 ### check authenticate
-127.0.0.1:8000/session/
+127.0.0.1:8000/account/session/

 - Description: check if the current user is authenticated
 - Return: {'isAuthenticated': result}, result = True if request sent from authenticated user, and False vice versa.

 ### login
-127.0.0.1:8000/login/
+127.0.0.1:8000/account/login/

 Body request

     {
         "username": user_name_here,
         "password": password_here
     }

 Return